 The footages of Prague of Kevin Alone has been used also in a global trailer of tennis match Laver Cup 2017, an American-Australian-Swiss exhibition tennis project organized by TEAM8 Roger Federer.

-Thus, four consecutive films were created, through which you will get to know Prague so well that you will feel that you were born in this beautiful city.
+Thus, four consecutive films were created, through which you will get to know Prague so well that you will feel as if you were born in this beautiful city.
 The arc of Kevin’s story arches over all four parts, but the individual films are still independent of each other.

-So now we are selling the first part when Kevin and his guide Jakub get to know the Hradčany area, which is dominated by Prague Castle.
+So now we are selling the first part, where Kevin and his guide Jakub get to know the Hradčany area, which is dominated by Prague Castle.

 Just walk through its streets and you have the history of Europe since the 9th century right in front of your eyes.
 It has been described with many poetic words: beautiful, charming, magical, mysterious, and mystical.
 All this is true – but Prague is also friendly and calming.
 Perhaps that`s why it has been called Praga mater urbium, ie the mother of cities, since the Middle Ages.

-It can be assumed that everyone who has visited Prague has walked across Charles Bridge – sometimes it even seems that all visitors to Prague are there at once.
+It can be assumed that everyone who has visited Prague has walked across Charles Bridge – sometimes it even seems that all visitors of Prague are there all at once.
 Some of them know that the foundation stone of Charles Bridge was laid in 1357.
-However, few people know that it was on July 9, at exactly 5 o’clock and 31 minutes in the morning.
+However, few people know that it was on July 9, at exactly 5:31 in the morning.
 Do you want to know why?

-We wanted to know it, so when we decided to make a documentary about how a 13-year-old boy, an American with Czech ancestors, discovers Prague, we wanted to find out as much as possible.
+We wanted to know, so when we decided to make a documentary about how a 13-year-old boy, an American with Czech ancestors, discovers Prague, we wanted to discover as much as possible.
 We collaborated with the Prague City Hall, Prague`s Archbishopric, the Chamber of Deputies, the Jewish community of Prague, the Czech Commission for UNESCO, and the Prague City Museum.

-We asked historians, monument administrators, and witnesses (we even found a retired grammar school teacher who knew Father Gorazd as a child, who hid Czech paratroopers who killed Reinhard Heydrich).
+We asked historians, monument administrators, and witnesses (we even found a retired grammar school teacher who, as a child, knew Father Gorazd, a local priest who hid Czech paratroopers that killed Reinhard Heydrich).

 Prague is beautiful and it is easy to love it.
 But we wanted to know much more about it.
 Then we told Kevin, and now he’s going to tell you.